-- 9.5.9-(a) The Director-General/CEO of the Bureau, in cooperation with the Nigerian Civil Aviation Authority (NCAA), Federal Airports Authority of Nigeria (FAAN) and/or affected Airport Operator, National Emergency Management Agency (NEMA), Federal Ministry of Health, Ministry of Foreign Affairs, Ministry of Aviation, Ministry of Defence, Nigeria Police Forces, Federal Road safety Commission (FRSC), Nigerian Red Cross, Nigerian Red Crescent, Religious Disaster Relief Organizations, shall establish a task force consisting of representatives of such entities and families, representatives of air carrier employees, and representatives of such other entities as the Director-General/CEO considers appropriate. - (b) The task force established pursuant to paragraph (a) of this subsection, shall develop - (i) guidelines to assist Aircraft Operators in responding to aircraft accidents; - (ii) recommendations on methods to ensure that attorneys and representatives of media organizations do not intrude on the privacy of families of passengers involved in an aircraft accident; - (iii) recommendations on methods to ensure that the families of passengers involved in an aircraft accident who are not citizens of Nigeria receive appropriate assistance; - (iv) recommendations on methods to ensure that State mental health licensing laws do not act to prevent out-of-state mental health workers from working at the site of an aircraft accident or other related sites; - (v) recommendations on the extent to which military experts and facilities can be used to aid in the identification of the remains of passengers involved in an aircraft accident; and - (vi) recommendations on methods to improve the timeliness of the notification provided by Aircraft Operators to the families of passengers involved in an aircraft accident, including:- - (1) an analysis of the steps that Aircraft Operators would have to take to ensure that an accurate list of passengers on board the aircraft would be available within one (1) hour of the accident and an analysis of such steps to ensure that such list would be available within three (3) hours of the accident;

-- (2) an analysis of the added costs to Aircraft Operators and travel agents that would result if Aircraft Operators were required to take the steps described in subparagraph (i); - (3) an analysis of any inconvenience to passengers, including flight delays, that would result if Aircraft Operators were required to take the steps described in subparagraph (i); and - (4) an analysis of the implications for personal privacy that would result if Aircraft Operators were required to take the steps described in subparagraph (i).
+- (9) (a) The Director-General/CEO of the Bureau, in cooperation with the organizations and agencies mentioned in Section 9.5.4 shall establish a task force consisting of representatives of such entities and families, representatives of air carrier employees, and representatives of such other entities as the Director-General/CEO considers appropriate. - (b) The task force established under paragraph (a) of this subsection, shall develop - (i) guidelines to assist Aircraft Operators in responding to aircraft accidents; - (ii) recommendations on methods to ensure that attorneys and representatives of media organizations do not intrude on the privacy of families of passengers involved in an aircraft accident; - (iii) recommendations on methods to ensure that the families of passengers involved in an aircraft accident who are not citizens of Nigeria receive appropriate assistance; - (iv) recommendations on methods to ensure that State mental health licensing laws do not act to prevent out-of-state mental health workers from working at the site of an aircraft accident or other related sites; - (v) recommendations on the extent to which military experts and facilities can be used to aid in the identification of the remains of passengers involved in an aircraft accident; and - (vi) recommendations on methods to improve the timeliness of the notification provided by aircraft operators to the families of passengers involved in an aircraft accident, including: - (1) an analysis of the steps that Aircraft Operators would have to take to ensure that an accurate list of passengers on board the aircraft would be available within one (1) hour of the accident and an analysis of such steps to ensure that a list would be available within three (3) hours of the accident; - (2) an analysis of the added costs to Aircraft Operators and travel agents that would result if Aircraft Operators were required to take the steps described in subparagraph (vi) (1) above; - (3) an analysis of any inconvenience to passengers, including flight delays, that would result if Aircraft Operators were required to take the steps described in subparagraph (vi) (1) above; and - (4) an analysis of the implications for personal privacy that would result if Aircraft Operators were required to take the steps described in subparagraph (vi) (1) above.

-Note:- Nothing in this section may be construed as limiting the actions that an Aircraft Operator may take, or the obligations that an air carrier may have, in providing assistance to the families of passengers involved in an aircraft accident.
+Note: - Nothing in this section may be construed as limiting the actions that an Aircraft Operator may take, or the obligations that an air carrier may have, in providing assistance to the families of passengers involved in an aircraft accident.